Thursday, June 21, 2007

 Robert Penn Warren is a great writer.
 You know it because he has three names.
 He was of the last generation of heroic novelists who lived in Paris, chummed around with Hemingway, and wrote like the devil.
 At least he wrote this book like that.
 The book is the first-person reflections of an aide to Stark, whose name in the book is actually Talos.
 The aide is an educated cynic named Jack Burden.
 He carried one, see?
 Warren writes long looping sentences that start somewhere and finish somewhere else, and say something, and sound good in the way of saying it, making poetic sense along the way.
 He writes in the colloquial mixed with the beautifully descriptive or startlingly original, and hits you with the images, bang after bang after boom.
 Great stuff on the aesthetic side.

 Robert Penn Warren is not to blame for what other people’s films are trying to make out of his book.
 Not wholly anyway.
-You see, in the book Talos/Long is treated as a manipulative monster - womanizing, pushy, power-mad, and crooked.
+You see, in the book Talos / Long is treated as a manipulative monster - womanizing, pushy, power-mad, and crooked.
 His followers portrayed as sheep-like, rural bumpkins and ignoramuses.
 "Hicks."
 Rednecks you'd call them now if you didn't like white working people.
 The assassin on the other hand is a self-sacrificing straight-arrow.
 End of story.
 This, not coincidentally, is also the real view of the Louisiana ruling families, who hated Huey Long with a passion.
 The assassin's fictional class background is portrayed as being born out of one of these ruling families.
 This "King" offended all the real Kings and was dethroned by a son of one of the old Kings.
 Shakespearean, huh?
 Or maybe Humpty Dumpty?
 A populist egg cracked to make a ‘royal’ omelet.

 The only view we have of Huey Long, the historical figure, is this tiny reverse telescopic image of the past – i.e. this book and the two movies it spawned.
 No one really knows anything about the real Huey Long, unless they knew Long or are historians.
-According to some of the latter, a tired patrician liberal, Franklin D Roosevelt, stole Long's platform to create his own ‘new deal.’
+According to some of the latter, a tired patrician liberal, Franklin D Roosevelt, stole Long's platform to create his own ‘New Deal.’
 Could this dreadful monster "King" be the source of the storied and loved New Deal, foundation of social security, unemployment compensation, legal unions, welfare, etc.?
 The wet dream of every liberal DFLer?
 And jeez, why isn't some of this in this well-written book?

 The NY Times called this book, "The definitive story of American politics."
-Does that mean that all the populists always get shot?
+Does that mean that all the leftish populists always get shot?

 ROBERT PENN WARREN

 Who was Robert Penn Warren?
 Warren was born in Kentucky, the son of a banker, graduating from Vanderbilt and Berkeley, then became a Rhodes scholar.
 He wrote novels and poetry, writing ATKM while at the University of Minnesota!
 In the 20s through the 40s he was a part of the southern ‘Agrarian’ school of writers, who were conservative and embraced segregation, among other things.
 His attitude changed in the 50s and in the 60s when he attempted to deal with the race question in a progressive way.
-Most literary critics only focus on his attitude towards race, but segregation was part of a full political point of view for him.
-Very few literary critics notice that Warren, a dyed-in-the wool conservative from an upper-crust Southern background, wrote a book about a left populist in 1946 - and seem to take no notice of how this might shape his novel!
+Most literary critics only focus on his attitude towards skin color, but segregation was part of a full political point of view for him.
+Very few literary critics notice that Warren, a dyed-in-the wool conservative from an upper-crust Southern background, wrote a book about a left populist in 1946 - and seem to take no notice of how this might shape his novel.
 While Warren did not intend his book to be a mere depiction of the Long phenomena, much of it is rooted in just that.
 He actually met Long at LSU.
-The central character, Burden, is nothing but a kind of alter-ego of Talos/Stark/Long.
+The central character, Burden, is nothing but a kind of alter-ego of Talos / Stark / Long.

 Warren was interested in an artistic rendering of an emotional journey, with some familiar social cliché’s larded into poetic language.
 However, let's just look at one word, the word - "Boss."
 Guess who's called that that about 700 times in the book?
-You guessed it, Mr. Stark/Telos/Long.
+You guessed it, Mr. Stark / Telos / Long.
 Part of this is the repeated usage by associates of Telos.
 You know, "hey boss."
-However, Warren uses it beyond that as a constant discriptor.
+However, Warren uses it beyond that as a constant descriptor.
 Not once does Warren call the real 'bosses" who ran Lou-‘sana’ their real names.
 Reminds me of the times AFL-CIO leaders have been called "union bosses" by the press.
 Somehow the only time they come up with the name "boss" is when it is about a union "boss" or a populist 'boss' or a communist 'boss.'
 Making the real rulers of society invisible is the name of the game.
 They are NEVER called "boss."
 And yet, in the real world, we all refer to our supervisors as 'boss.'
 Words are important for writers and this word, of course, is significant in its repeated use.

 ADAM STANTON